ekinkaradag/BEMOSS_Helper/README.md

 # DeviceRandomizer.py
 It generates a total of 22 states for a Device.
 It resemblances the actual BEMOSS Cassandra database structure.
-It appends to a JSON file so we can use firebase to access it from anywhere.
+It appends to an existing JSON file so we can use Firebase to access it from anywhere and expand the database we already have.
+After the script is done, you must import the resulting JSON file to Firebase manually.

 ## Usage:
 ```
     python3 DeviceRandomizer.py
 ```
-NOTE: JSON file must be accessible.
+<u><b>NOTE:</b></u> JSON file must be accessible.
 Preferably in the same folder as <code>DeviceRandomizer.py</code>

 After running the script just follow the instructions.
 Example: